ottter/dotfiles/README.md

 # dotfiles

 My dotfile repo.
-I'm not really sure why anyone would want to straight up install this, but it's relatively unobtrusive for standard, uncustomized installs.
+I'm not really sure why anyone else would want to straight up install this, but it's relatively unobtrusive for standard, uncustomized installs.
 Of course it will overwrite what you already have so be careful.
+ **Ansible install is the most supported installation method**, but I am toying around with a bash script that will also be able to handle it.
+They are not going to be kept aligned, and may be periodically broken.

 Install script will do the following: